UNamurCSFaculty/2324_INFOM126_GROUPE_03/README.md

 $ python manage.py createsuperuser
 ```

-Setup everything in a virtual environment with poetry:
+### Setup everything in a virtual environment with poetry: (Recommended)
+You can use Poetry to manage your Python project dependencies efficiently.
+Follow these steps:

 ```console
 $ pip install poetry